yarospence/yarospence/README.md

 - 👋 Hey, my name is Yaro;
 - 👀 I am currently working on blockchain development projects;
-- 🌱 I have shown proficiency in languages such as solidity & javascript;
+- 🌱 I have shown proficiency in solidity language;
 - 💞️ I am currently studying to become junior blockchain developer position in the DeFi industry.
 - 📫 Be fucking consistent, no excuses.